-Suitable business days are any business days where an HDR resource:
+Suitable business days are any business days where a C&I HDR resource:

-• Has placed at least one demand response energy bid (or "DR energy bid") for at least one hour within the availability window for the day; and

-• Was not activated to provide demand response.
+- Has placed at least one demand response energy bid (or "DR energy bid") for at least one hour within the availability window for the day; and - Was not activated to provide demand response.

-Business days prior to the HDR resource's participation start date (in fulfilling a DR capacity obligation) shall be deemed as suitable business days, irrespective of the aforementioned definition of suitable business days.
-For example, when settling the month of May and assuming the HDR resource was registered to participate as of May 1, then, all business days in April will be deemed as suitable business days.
+Business days prior to the C&I HDR resource's participation start date (in fulfilling a DR capacity obligation) shall be deemed as suitable business days, irrespective of the aforementioned definition of suitable business days.
+For example, when settling the month of May and assuming the C&I HDR resource was registered to participate as of May 1, then, all business days in April will be deemed as suitable business days.

-The HDR baseline calculation below uses the last twenty (20) suitable business days from a range of business days that go back to a maximum of thirty-five (35) business days prior to the day in which the HDR resource was activated.
+The C&I HDR baseline calculation below uses the last twenty (20) suitable business days from a range of business days that go back to a maximum of thirty-five (35) business days prior to the day in which the C&I HDR resource was activated.
 If there are less than twenty (20) suitable business days available, then we will use all available suitable business days within the maximum of thirty-five (35) business days to calculate the baseline.